hantsy/jakartaee8-starter-boilerplate/README.md

 ```bash
 mvn clean package
 ```
-More details of testing and further deployments on application severs, check the [docs](./docs/README.md).
+More details of testing and further deployments on application severs, check the [docs](https://hantsy.github.io/jakartaee8-starter-boilerplate/).

 ## Docs

-There is  [a comprehensive setup guide](./docs/README.md) availabler for the Jakarta EE newbies, including:
+There is  [a comprehensive setup guide](https://hantsy.github.io/jakartaee8-starter-boilerplate/) available for the Jakarta EE newbies, including:

 1. Setup local development environment with the popular IDEs, such as:
    * Apache NetBeans IDE